CCRI-Cyberknights/page/guides/README.md

 #### **Complete Workflow for New Cheatsheets**

-This section documents the complete process for creating new educational documents with QR code integration, based on the successful implementation of Linux Cheatsheet 2.
+This section documents the complete process for creating new educational guides with QR code integration, based on the successful implementation of Linux Cheatsheet 2.

 ##### **Phase 1: QR Code Generation**
 1. **Shorten YouTube URLs**: Use `scripts/youtube_url_shortener.py` to shorten long URLs to short format